detekt/detekt/docs/pages/documentation/comments.md

 ### AbsentOrWrongFileLicense

 This rule will report every Kotlin source file which doesn't have the required license header.
-Each Kotlin source file is checked, whether the header starts with the read text from the passed file in the `licenseTemplateFile` configuration option.
+The rule checks each Kotlin source file whether the header starts with the read text from the passed file in the `licenseTemplateFile` configuration option.

 **Severity**: Maintainability